JabRef/user-documentation/en/advanced/resources.md

 Although JabRef comes with a build-in list of journals, additional lists are available at [https://abbrv.jabref.org](https://abbrv.jabref.org).

-## Export filters
+## Export filters and style files for LibreOffice

-JabRef allows you to create custom export filters.
+JabRef allows you to create custom export filters and style files for LibreOffice.
 This functionality and the installation procedure are described in the help file on [Custom export filters](https://docs.jabref.org/import-export/export/customexports).
 Some users have created export filters that can be useful to many others.

-They are collected at [https://layouts.jabref.org](https://layouts.jabref.org).

-Styles files are available at [https://layouts.jabref.org](https://layouts.jabref.org) and for LibreOffice at [https://jstyles.jabref.org](https://jstyles.jabref.org).
+Export filters are collected at [https://layouts.jabref.org](https://layouts.jabref.org).
+Style files for LibreOffice are available at [https://jstyles.jabref.org](https://jstyles.jabref.org).

 ### Endnote export filter set

-This improves author recognition and adds support for more fileds to EndNote.
+This improves author recognition and adds support for more fields to EndNote.

 Homepage: [https://github.com/JabRef/EndNode-JabRef-filters](https://github.com/JabRef/EndNode-JabRef-filters)